-The PGY2 Internal Medicine Pharmacy Residency Program at the University of Arizona/Banner – University Medical Center South is a new 12-month residency program.
+The PGY2 Internal Medicine Pharmacy Residency Program at The University of Arizona College of Pharmacy/Banner – University Medical Center South is a 12-month residency program in accreditation candidate status by the American Society of Health-System Pharmacists (ASHP).
 A pharmacist completing this program will be well-prepared to provide direct patient care services to the internal medicine patients in an acute, tertiary care facility.
-Upon successful completion of the residency program, a certificate will be awarded to the resident by the college of the hospital.
+Upon successful completion of the residency program, a certificate will be awarded to the resident by the college and the hospital.

 The resident will participate in safe, evidence-based, compassionate, and cost-effective patient care.
 All patient care activities are under the supervision of attending pharmacists and commensurate with the resident's level of training as determined by the residency program.
 The resident will communicate effectively with supervising attending pharmacists regarding his/her patient evaulation, interpretation of diagnostic tests, and plan of care and intended therapeutic interventions.
 Additionally, the resident will provide oral and written consultations focused on improving patient outcomes and enhancing communication with the health care team.

 The resident's responsibilities include the following: assisting in the education and training of pharmacy students during IPPE and APPE rotations, participating in clincial faculty research as opportunities become available, and facilitating patient case and journal club discussions.

 The resident is also responsible for the development, implementation, and evaulation of a research project.
 The objective is to develop the resident's skills in problem identification, investigation, and solution.
 Each project must be approved by the residency program director.
 After completion of data collection and analysis, the resident will be responsible for drafting a manuscript suitable for publication in a peer-reviewed journal.